hanseartic/stellar-resolve-claimant-predicates/README.md

     const beginOfClaimWindowPredicate = Claimant.predicateNot(Claimant.predicateBeforeAbsoluteTime("1637017200"));
     const endOfClaimWindowPredicate = Claimant.predicateBeforeAbsoluteTime("1637020800");

-    // this defines a claimable time window of an hour const claimPredicate = Claimant.predicateAnd(beginOfClaimWindowPredicate, endOfClaimWindowPredicate);
+    // this defines a claimable time window of one hour const claimPredicate = Claimant.predicateAnd(beginOfClaimWindowPredicate, endOfClaimWindowPredicate);

     // a second before the claimable time window the predicate will be resolved only to the starting time